6 Best Campgrounds in Sequoia National Park

 A river runs alongside the campground.
 Sites are heavily shaded and generally small but well-spaced.
 Most are best suited to tents or small RVs.
 Facilities include flush toilets and showers, as well as picnic tables, food storage lockers, and fire pits at each site.

 Across the road is the Stoney Creek Day Use Area and Upper Stony Creek Campground, an 18-site campground with large, open campsites.
 The sites here are actually nicer than the main campground, but facilities are limited to pit toilets.
 Reservations are accepted on a rolling date basis six months out.

 Buckeye Flat is located in the south section of Sequoia National Park, near Hospital Rock, and at least a 30-minute drive from the major attractions in the park, like Moro Rock or General Sherman Tree.

 Set above a scenic section of the Middle Fork of the Kaweah River, this quiet campground offers 28 private, shady, tent-only sites, dominated by large and sprawling deciduous trees.
 Sites don't have clear river views, but you can hear the rushing water below.
 Each site has plenty of space to spread out, and many are surrounded by large rocks and low-level vegetation.

 Potwisha Campground is open year-round and can accommodate tents and RVs.
 Most of the 42 sites are large, some are pull-through, and, although they don't offer much privacy, they are generally all well-spaced.
-All sites can be reserved between May and September, and some sites can also be reserved year-round.
 Facilities include flush toilets only.
+All sites can be reserved six months out on a rolling date basis.